The librarian(s) plays a cameo role and is seen only briefly with little or no dialogue.

 Details: Dir.
 Sidney Lumet.
 Perf.
 Christine Lahti, Judd Hirsch, River Phoenix, Martha Plimpton.
 Warner Bros., 1988.

-Synopsis: Two Vietnam War protestors (Lahti & Hirsch) have spent the last 20 years running from the FBI, but their eldest son (Phoenix) wants a life of his own.
+Synopsis: Two Vietnam War protestors (Christine Lahti & Judd Hirsch) have spent the last 20 years running from the FBI, but their eldest son (River Phoenix) wants a life of his own.
 In a short scene, Hirsch goes to a library for newspaper articles, and a librarian informs him about local newspapers on microfilm.

 Role Call: Justine Johnston as Librarian—Information Provider (female)

 Details: Dir.
 Bob Kelljan.
 Perf.
 William Marshall, Pam Grier.
 American International, 1973.

 Synopsis: In this sequel to Blacula, an ex-policeman investigates a series of suspicious deaths.
 The ex-policeman visits a library in one brief scene, and encounters a librarian.

 Role Call: Sybil Scotford as Librarian—Information Provider (female)

 Related post: ‘Scream’ librarian ‘scream’